tanaylab/metacells/README.rst

 **NOTE**: Version 0.9 **breaks compatibility** with version 0.8 when it comes to some APIs and the names and semantics of the result annotations.
 See below for the description of updated results (and how they differ from version 0.8).
 The new format is meant to improve the usability of the system in downstream analysis pipelines.
 For convenience we also list here the results of the new projection pipeline added in version 0.9.*.
+Versions 0.9.1 and 0.9.2 contain some bug fixes.
+Version 0.9.3 allows specifying target UMIs for the metacells, in addition to the target size in cells, and adaptively tries to satisfy both.
+This should produce better-sized metacells "out of the box" compared to the 0.9.[0-2] versions.
+The latest published version, 0.9.4, contains minor bug fixes and updates for newer versions of dependency packages.

 If you have existing metacell data that was computed using version 0.8 (the current published version you will get from using ``pip install metacells``, you can use the provided